Intrinsic structure of relaxor ferroelectrics from first principles

+In closing, our approach has been applied to multiple complex perovskites and reveals sharp compositional differences between PMN and isovalent solid solutions.
+The anchored-mesh model provides new insights into the intrinsic CS of PMN, reveals further complexity in PNR morphology and calls for reexamination of the mechanism underlies the unique dielectric responses of relaxors.
+These studies are carried out on first-principles grounds without uncontrolled phenomenological assumptions.
+With recent progress in constructing accurate universal MLIPs~\cite{deng2023chgnet, zhang2024dpa, batatia2025foundation}, our approach can be readily applied to large-scale studies of existing complex perovskites and those yet to be discovered.
+To facilitate this, we developed the open-source Python package \texttt{PeroStruc}~\cite{perostruc}, which enables FIRE-Swap simulations with any MLIP that interfaces with the calculator class in the \texttt{Atomic Simulation Environment}~\cite{hjorth2017atomic} library.

-{\bf Data and Code Availability} -- Data sets, models, and scripts that can reproduce the findings of this study will be publicly available on GitHub~\cite{pmn-git}.
+{\bf Data and Code Availability} -- Data sets, models, and scripts that can reproduce the findings of this study are publicly available on GitHub~\cite{pmn-git}.

-{\bf Acknowledgement} -- We thank Roberto Car and Peichen Zhong for fruitful discussions.
+{\bf Acknowledgement} -- We thank Roberto Car for fruitful discussions.
 VASP calculations were done when P.X. and K.C. were graduate students in Roberto Car's group at Princeton, where the VASP license is issued.
-P.X. and K.C. developed the PES model with support from the Computational Chemical Sciences Center: Chemistry in Solution and at Interfaces (CSI), funded by the US Department of Energy (DOE) Award DE-SC0019394.
-Calculations were performed using the Princeton Research Computing resources at Princeton University, which is a consortium of groups led by the Princeton Institute for Computational Science and Engineering (PICSciE) and Office of Information Technology's Research Computing.
+P.X. and K.C. were supported by the Computational Chemical Sciences Center: Chemistry in Solution and at Interfaces (CSI), funded by the US Department of Energy (DOE) Award DE-SC0019394.
+Part of calculations were performed using the Princeton Research Computing resources at Princeton University, which is a consortium of groups led by the Princeton Institute for Computational Science and Engineering (PICSciE) and Office of Information Technology's Research Computing.
 P.X. was then supported by the Alvarez Fellowship of Lawrence Berkeley National Lab.
-X.X. was supported by the Berkeley Lab 2025 Summer Program, where the majority of this work was performed.
+X.X. was supported by the Berkeley Lab 2025 Summer Program.
 X.X. and P.X. were supported by the DOE Advanced Scientific Computing Research (ASCR) Applied Mathematics program under Contract No. DE-AC02-05CH11231.
-This research mainly used resources of the National Energy Research Scientific Computing Center (NERSC), a Department of Energy User Facility, using AI4Sci@NERSC award DDR-ERCAP 34636.
+P.Z. was supported by the NUS Presidential Young Professorship and the computational resources from NUS-HPC (CFP04-CF-010).
+This research used resources of the National Energy Research Scientific Computing Center (NERSC), a Department of Energy User Facility, using AI4Sci@NERSC award DDR-ERCAP 34636.